 Don’t say we didn’t warn you!

-In case if a Belarusian invites you to have just a cup of tea or coffee – come as hungry as you can and be ready that a quick bite will turn into a lunch and then a dinner.
+If a Belarusian invites you to have just a cup of tea or coffee – come as hungry as you can and be ready that a quick bite will turn into lunch and then dinner.

 If you are brave enough to be tortured with the most delicious dishes until you won’t be able to move, then say yes at your own risk.